 About My Family

-Adam and his wife, Laura, have been married since 1995.
-They live on the campus of New Orleans Baptist Theological Seminary and have four children.
+My wife, Laura, and I have been married since 1995.
+We live on the campus of New Orleans Baptist Theological Seminary and have four children.

 About My Ministry